-After signing up, you need to create your channel first before you can upload anything to YouTube.
+After creating a Google account, you need to create your channel first before you can upload anything to YouTube.
 Here are the steps you need to take to create a YouTube channel:

 - Head to YouTube

 - Click on “Sign In” on the top right of the screen and enter your new Google account username and password.

 You may have signed in with your personal YouTube account.
-In this case, click on the gear icon to get to your account’s YouTube Settings
+In this case, click on the gear icon to get to your account’s YouTube Settings.

 - Click “Create a new channel”